kitttn/temptest/Flashing-images.md

 #####Hardware Setup
 1. REMOVE POWER FROM BDB
-2. Connect the JTAG interface to debug board CON3 and host USB
 3. Connect FPC from debug board CON9 to BDB.
 Observe FPC labeling 'side Debug Board' and 'BDB'.
-The table below lists which BDB connector is associate with each device.
+The table below lists which BDB connector is associated with each device.
 4. Verify debug board SW5 is positioned *toward* the SW5 label
 5. Verify jumper is installed on debug board JP15 pins 1-2
 6. Connect the Dediprog SF100 8-pin IDC to debug board CON1 "SPI ROM" header.
 Note, this header is not keyed.
 Visually ensure that the red wire of the cable aligns with the pin 1 dot and the "M" of "ROM" on the debug board silkscreen.